matijakolaric-com/django-music-publisher/docs/manual_works.rst

 Recording title
 ---------------

 There are three fields in this row. ``Recording title`` is where one enters the title of the recording.
 If ``recording title suffix`` is checked, then the former field is used as a suffix to the ``work title``.
-This is a huge benefit in production music, where tehre are multiple recordings per work, usually with same suffixes, e.g. "drums", "bed", etc. The result is then snown in the ``complete recording title`` field.
+This is a huge benefit in production music, where there are multiple recordings per work, usually with same suffixes, e.g. "drums", "bed", etc. The result is then shown in the ``complete recording title`` field.

 Version title
 -------------